sharkdp/bat/src/syntax_mapping/builtins/README.md

 ```

 If any environment variable replacement in a rule fails (for example when a
-variable is unset), the entire rule will be ignored.
+variable is unset), or if the glob string after replacements is invalid, the
+entire rule will be ignored.

 ### Explicitly mapping to unknown